otatebe/chfs/doc/chfsctl.1.md

 : specifies a log directory.
 If the directory does not exist, it will be created.
 Default is $HOME.

 -n num_servers
-: specifies the number of servers for CHFS_SERVER.
+: specifies the maximum number of servers for CHFS_SERVER.
+Default is 32.

 -O options
 : specifies options for chfsd.